JIGD/webdriverio/README.md

 * Had an issue with cucumber finds step definitions (Had to switch to jasmine).
 * Had an issue with async not working due to a property in config file.
 * Had an issue with css selectors not working for attributes.
+* Had an issue with setValue not working properly.

+##Stuff i didn't have the time to do:
+* Add propper async handling in page object.
+* Add jslint verification.
+* Add grunt for more runs instead of just using package.
+* Add propper testing for search bar.
+* Add allure reporting for instant html reports using a grunt or node command.